 - Can a room or building element be added?

-- What are the local council fees, licences required?
+- What are the local council fees, and licenses required?

 - Does the builder have a warranty program?